 If you have any question about sprained ankles in children, please Call Bay Area Foot and Ankle Associates, or book an appointment online today!
-We have three locations to better serve you: one in Brentwood and two in Walnut Creek (located near Rossmoor and John Muir MC).
+We have convenient locations to better serve you: one in Brentwood and in Walnut Creek (located near Rossmoor).
 We serve patients from Walnut Creek, Brentwood, Concord, Pleasant Hill, Pittsburg, Antioch, Alamo, Danville, and Oakley, CA.

 Additional Services You May Need

 ▸Traditional Podiatry Care

 ▸Foot and Ankle Surgery Clinic

 ▸Chronic Foot Injury